 When selecting a liquidator, it must be ensured that he is competent and capable of carrying out this responsible task.

-Only €454.
-Submission of documents to the Register of Companies (UR)
+Submission of the Company Liquidation Documents to the Register of Companies (UR)

 Paper filing with the Register of Companies is a thing of the past.
 Documents are no longer accepted in person.